Summary of Research for Fadi Aloul

 F. Aloul, M. Mneimneh, and K. Sakallah

-IEEE Design, Automation, and Test in Europe Conference (DATE), Paris, France, pp. 1082, 2002.
+IEEE Design, Automation, and Test in Europe Conference (DATE), Paris, France, 1082, 2002.

 Solving optimization problems with SAT

-1. Search Techniques for SAT-Based Boolean Optimization
+1. Search Techniques for SAT-based Boolean Optimization

 F. Aloul

-Elsevier Journal of the Franklin Institute, vol. 343, Issues 5-6, pp. 436-447, August 2006.
+Elsevier Journal of the Franklin Institute, Volume 343, Issues 5-6, 436-447, 2006.

 Evaluation of conflict diagnosis and recursive learning in SAT